hslarson/ECE-5-LED-Cube/README.md

   - Takes the array from the getSpectrum() function and converts from 7 channels to 36
 - <b>makeSpectrumMatrix</b>
   - Maps each frequency band to a specific column of the cube
-  - Applies a threshold to the raw reading to decide how many LED’s to light in each column and constructs a boolean matrix based on this data
+  - Applies a threshold to the raw reading to decide how many LED’s to light in each column and constructs a Boolean matrix based on this data
 - <b>queueMatrix</b>
   - Calls the setMatrix() member of the Multiplexer class to queue the matrix that was built by the makeSpectrumMatrix() function

-### Volume Class:
+### VolumeControl Class:

 - <b>checkVolume</b>
   - Uses a timer and the getVolume() function to decide whether or not to draw a volume matrix